ruby-openid/omniauth-openid/README.md

 [![Liberapay Goal Progress][⛳liberapay-img]][⛳liberapay] [![Sponsor Me on Github][🖇sponsor-img]][🖇sponsor] [![Buy me a coffee][🖇buyme-small-img]][🖇buyme] [![Donate on Polar][🖇polar-img]][🖇polar] [![Donate to my FLOSS or refugee efforts at ko-fi.com][🖇kofi-img]][🖇kofi] [![Donate to my FLOSS or refugee efforts using Patreon][🖇patreon-img]][🖇patreon]

-Provides strategies for authenticating to providers using the OpenID v2 standard, which is deprecated, and very old.
+Provides strategies for authenticating to providers using the [OpenID v2 standard](https://openid.net/specs/openid-authentication-2_0.html), which was final in 2007, and predates OAuth, and OIDC.
 It is *not* for the modern OpenID Connect (OIDC) standard.
-For OpenID Connect (OIDC) check out: [omniauth/omniauth_openid_connect](https://github.com/omniauth/omniauth_openid_connect)
+For OpenID Connect (OIDC) check out: [omniauth/omniauth_openid_connect](https://github.com/omniauth/omniauth_openid_connect).

 | Tokens to Remember    | [![Gem name][⛳️name-img]][⛳️gem-name] [![Gem namespace][⛳️namespace-img]][⛳️gem-namespace]                                                                                                                                                                                                                                                                                                                                                                          |
 |-----------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|